JonMS95/C_Severity_Log/README.md

 [git-link]:        https://git-scm.com/
 [xmlstarlet-link]: https://xmlstar.sourceforge.net/

 Except for Make and Bash, the latest version of each of the remaining dependencies will be installed automatically if they have not been found beforehand.

+In any case, installing **_Xmlstarlet_** before executing any of the commands below is strongly recommended.
+Otherwise, it can lead to error since make file contains some calls to it at the top.
+If that happens, just repeat the process (Xmlstarlet would have been already installed).

 ## Installation instructions <a id="installation-instructions"></a> 📓
 ### Download and compile <a id="download-and-compile"></a> ⚙️